hackassin/Deploy-Models-In-Heroku/README.md

 # Deploy-Models-In-Heroku
-Repo dedicated to deploy ML models in Heroku - a PaaS tool
+Repo dedicated to deploy a classification model in Heroku - a PaaS tool